 This is another adventure that starts with an OS map, as all the best ones do!
 Use an OS Explorer map and a square should equate to 4km, ideal for an hour’s stroll.
 All you have to do is choose your square and walk the perimeter as closely as possible.
 This is a great microadventure to do in an urban setting, so perfect for lunchtime strolls.

 The beauty of this is you can make it your own.
 Think about the best spots to watch sunrise (or sunset!), like the beach or a hill, and find a short walk where you'll be able take in the views.
-Why not bring a bacon butty with you, or cook up in the great outdoors.
-You could even try and forage or catch some breakfast if you have the skills!Find routes in OS Maps
+Why not bring a bacon butty with you?
+Or, you could even try and forage or catch some breakfast if you have the skills!Find routes in OS Maps

 There are some great apps out there for encouraging people to get outside (including our very own GetOutside app!).
-Geocaching is another obvious choice, but if Pokemon Go or Gruffalo hunting is more your style, then go for it.
-Set yourself a target to reach in 60 minutes.
-This is the perfect microadventure to get the whole family involved in, you can even make it competitive if that helps!
+Geocaching is another obvious choice, but if Pokémon Go or Gruffalo hunting is more your style, then go for it.
+Let's take Geocaching.
+Set yourself a target to reach as many Geocache locations in 60 minutes.
+This is the perfect microadventure for the whole family involved in, you can even make it competitive if that helps!Guide to Geocaching

 I hope this has given you a few ideas to help you get outside.
 Adventures don't have to include mountains or near death experiences to be worthwhile, in fact I find that the small, everyday adventures are every bit as important.
 For more low-cost ideas on how to spend time outside, download the GetOutside app.

 Lauren is a mum of one and a lover of the outdoors.
 She first started her blog as a way of documenting all the camping trips, walks and days out that she and her family have enjoyed.